 In this effort to restore niu to its former prominence in sustaining life for island people, this three-part series will consist of short films.
 Each film will focus on a specific character (or characters) who has either maintained this connection to the “tree of life” or who has reclaimed this connection and is passionate about reimagining the possibilities of this tree returning to become again a sustainable gift for Indigenous people and broader humanity in the 21st century.
 In doing so, this series of short films will approach niu for what it is, an environmental portal into a cosmological universe, thus resurrecting the “tree of life” from the taken-for-granted to the sublime.

-Read or listen to Vilsoni Hereniko's island fable on The Living Archive – Extinction Stories from Oceania.
+See also the short film A NIU Way: Coconut Trees, the Virus, and the Vision and read or listen to Vilsoni Hereniko's island fable on The Living Archive – Extinction Stories from Oceania.